jvvtt/a2gMeasurements/docs/MeasMethodology.md

 - `Rotate the ground gimbal`: rotates the ground gimbal by a given attitude (yaw, pitch)
 - `Rotate the drone gimbal`: rotates the drone gimbal by a given attitude (yaw, pitch)

+There is a software operator at each node of the system.

+The `Start RF` action, as described before, will perform slightly different actions on each node: in the drone (RX) it will start the receiver and in the ground (TX), it will start the transmitter.

+However, due to the FPGA implementation of the transmitter, once this node starts its transmission, it will continue transmitting.
+Therefore, the `Start RF` action will only take place once in the TX.

 ## Vehicle operator

 The "vehicle operator"/drinver can perform the following actions: